 What Is the New Deductible for Medicare Part A?

 Medicare deductibles typically increase every year.
 As noted above, the 2024 Medicare Part A deductible is $1,632 per benefit period.
 In 2023, the deductible was $1,600.

 While deductibles traditionally operate on an annual basis, the Medicare Part A deductible is based on a “benefit period” and resets after each benefit period has passed.

 A benefit period begins the day you are admitted to a hospital or other facility as an inpatient and ends when you have gone 60 consecutive days without receiving any inpatient care.

 For example, let’s say you are admitted to the hospital for inpatient care.
-Your benefit period now begins, and you’re responsible for paying the first $1,600 in covered costs before your Part A benefits kick in.
+Your benefit period now begins, and you’re responsible for paying the first $1,632 in covered costs in 2024 before your Part A benefits kick in.

 Continuing the example, consider you’re discharged from the hospital after 20 days.
 After 30 days at home, you must return to the hospital and are again admitted as an inpatient.
 You are still within your benefit period because you only went 30 days without inpatient care.
 You do not have to pay the Part A deductible again for your hospital stay, and your Part A benefits kick in on day one.

 However, let’s say after being released from your first hospital stay, you remained at home for 70 days before being re-admitted as an inpatient.
 Because you went more than 60 days without needing inpatient care, your first benefit period has expired.
 You will now begin a new benefit period, which means you must now pay the Part A deductible again before your Part A benefits kick in.

 Theoretically, you could be subjected to multiple Part A deductibles throughout the year if you were admitted as an inpatient at multiple different times during the year.